webplatform/docs/guides/the_html_head/index.md

 == Judging a document by its title ==

 One of the most important elements in the <code>head</code> is the <code>title</code>.
-The text contained within the <code>title</code> is displayed by pretty much all user agents/browsers in the browser application title bar (the bar bordering the top of the browser window.
+The text contained within the <code>title</code> is displayed by pretty much all user agents/browsers in the browser application title bar (the bar bordering the top of the browser window).
 It is the first piece of content that web users will see when they visit your site, and therefore it is very important.
 In addition, assistive technologies like screen readers (software that reads out web pages to users with visual impairments) give this as a first hint of what visitors can expect from the document, and a lot of search engines work similarly too, so your chances to get found on the web increase drastically when you use a good title that is human readable and contains the right keywords.
 Let’s take the following HTML document ([http://dev.opera.com/articles/view/13-the-html-head-element/headexample.html headexample.html] in your zip file) and open it in a browser.

 <syntaxhighlight lang="html5"><!DOCTYPE html>
 <html lang="en-GB">